-- Data Processing Agreements ("DPAs").
+- Reasonable Security.
+Controllers must also establish, implement and maintain reasonable administrative, technical and physical data security practices to protect the confidentiality, integrity, and accessibility of personal data.
+Such protections should be appropriate to the volume and nature of the personal data at issue. - Consent for Processing Sensitive Data.
+Controllers are required to obtain the consumer's consent before processing any sensitive data.
+Consent is defined similarly to the GDPR and the CPRA as a clear affirmative act signifying a consumer's freely given, specific, informed and unambiguous agreement to process personal data relating to the consumer and may include a written statement, including a statement written by electronic means, or any other unambiguous affirmative action. - Data Processing Agreements (DPAs).
 As noted above, the CDPA requires that controllers enter into DPAs with their data processors.
 These agreements must "clearly set forth instructions for processing data, the nature and purpose of processing, the type of data subject to processing, the duration of processing, and the rights and obligations of both parties."
 The CDPA provides specific terms that must be included in any DPA. - Privacy Notice.
-Controllers must provide consumers with a reasonably accessible, clear and meaningful privacy notice that includes: - o The categories of personal data processed by the controller; - o The purpose for processing personal data; - o How consumers may exercise their consumer rights, including how a consumer may appeal a controller's decision with regard to the consumer's request; - o The categories of personal data that the controller shares with third parties, if any; and - o The categories of third parties, if any, with whom the controller shares personal data.

-This is similar to requirements for privacy policies under the CCPA and, to a more limited extent, under the GDPR.

-- Notice of Sale.
+Controllers must provide consumers with a reasonably accessible, clear and meaningful privacy notice that includes: (i) the categories of personal data processed by the controller; (ii) the purpose for processing personal data; (iii) how consumers may exercise their consumer rights, including how a consumer may appeal a controller's decision with regard to the consumer's request; (iv) the categories of personal data that the controller shares with third parties, if any; and (v) the categories of third parties, if any, with whom the controller shares personal data.
+This is similar to requirements for privacy policies under the CCPA and, to a more limited extent, under the GDPR. - Notice of Sale.
 Controllers that sell personal data to third parties or process personal data for targeted advertising must clearly and conspicuously disclose such processing in its privacy notice and provide a manner in which a consumer may exercise his or her opt out right.
 Unlike the CCPA, the CDPA does not appear to specify the specific manner in which the controller must prove the opt out right (i.e., there is no requirement for a specific link or button). - Consumer Request Process.
 Controllers must establish one or more secure means for consumers to submit requests to exercise their rights.
-Unlike the CCPA and CPRA, the CDPA is not prescriptive in how consumers must submit such requests, but provides that such means must take into account the ways in which consumers normally interact with the controller, the need for secure and reliable communication of such requests, and the ability of the controller to authenticate the identity of the consumer making the request.

-• Data Protection Assessment.
+Unlike the CCPA and CPRA, the CDPA is not prescriptive in how consumers must submit such requests, but provides that such means must take into account the ways in which consumers normally interact with the controller, the need for secure and reliable communication of such requests, and the ability of the controller to authenticate the identity of the consumer making the request. - Data Protection Assessment.
 Controllers must conduct and document a data protection assessment for certain processing activities, including the sale of personal data, the processing of personal data for purposes of targeted advertising or profiling, the processing of sensitive data and any processing activities involving personal data that present a heightened risk of harm to consumers.
 These data protection assessments must identify and weigh the benefits to the business of processing consumers' data against potential risks to consumers associated with such processing.
 In balancing those competing concerns, businesses should consider whether certain safeguards, such as using de-identified data, would mitigate risks to consumers, as well as consumers' reasonable expectations and the relationship between the business and the consumer.

-WHAT RIGHTS DO INDIVIDUALS HAVE UNDER THE CDPA?
+What Rights Do Individuals Have Under the CDPA?